- Garraio - Marketin - Produktuen garapena

 The postal code has been changed from a four digit format to an eight digit format, which is shown in the example.
 The new format adds a district or province letter code at the beginning, which allows it to be identified.
 As the system has been changed recently, the four digit format can still be used: in that case it is necessary to add the name of the province or district.

 In common with the rest of the English-speaking world, addresses in Australia put the street number—which may be a range—before the street name, and the placename before the postcode.
 Unlike addresses in most other comparable places, the city is not included in the address, but rather a much more fine-grained locality is used, usually referred to in Australia as a suburb or locality – although these words are understood in a different way than in other countries.
 Because the suburb or town serves to locate the street or delivery type, the postcode serves only as routing information rather than to distinguish previous other parts of an address.
-As an example, there are around 8,000 localities in Victoria (cf. List of localities in Victoria (Australia) and List of Melbourne suburbs), yet around 700 unique geographic postcodes.[10]
+As an example, there are around 8,000 localities in Victoria (cf. List of localities in Victoria and List of Melbourne suburbs), yet around 700 unique geographic postcodes.[14]
 For certain large volume receivers or post offices, the "locality" may be an institution or street name.
 It is always considered incorrect to include the city or metropolis name in an address (unless this happens to be the name of the suburb), and doing so may delay delivery.

 Australia Post recommends[11] that the last line of the address should be set in capital letters.
 In Australia, subunits are essential and should be separated from the street by two spaces; apartments, flats and units are typically separated with a forward slash (/) instead.